tapilab/is-prefixlt/docs/Ideas.md

 Here are three (fictitional!) project ideas:

-1. **Lotto Predictor**: I will design an algorithm to predict the winning lotto numbers based on the most popular numbers on Twitter.
-To do so, I will use the Twitter Streaming API to collect a sample of messages for each week, then count the frequency of each number.
-I will then guess the week's winning lotto numbers by combining the most popular numbers.
-I will evaluate over 10 weeks and report accuracy and total earnings.
-2. I'm interested in the machine learning theory, such as the application made by Microsoft called Adam, or Google Brain.
+1. I'm interested in the machine learning theory, such as the application made by Microsoft called Adam, or Google Brain.
 I know it may be hard to accomplish the research in 1 semester, but I still have great passion on it...
-3. I've taken the data mining course this semester, so perhaps keep doing the data mining research in the following semester will be a good choice.
+2. I've taken the data mining course this semester, so perhaps keep doing the data mining research in the following semester will be a good choice.
 I read through your website and found that you are good at social media mining area.
 If possible, I'd like to follow your step and learn your best research direction!